 Known as Briland to locals, Harbour Island is peculiar.
 Most of the best beaches in the world have their white sands and blue water, but Harbour Island has pink sands and turquoise water.

-All along the eastern side of the islands, the beach sand has pink hues resulted from the mixture of tiny coral particles and the actual white sand.
+All along the eastern side of the islands, the beach sand has pink hues resulting from the mixture of tiny coral particles and the actual white sand.

 It does not matter how often you blink or what brands of sunglasses you put on, the beach remains pink; this is not an optical illusion; it is an actual pink.